DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-android.md

 ## Coverage

-This privacy policy document covers first-party implementations of Maskbook the iOS App, which are engineered to work on iOS devices from Apple Inc (CA, USA), e.g. iPhone and iPad.
-It does not cover distribution methods (e.g. App Store), Maskbook website, third-party implementations of Maskbook, or other first-party implementations of Maskbook which are engineered to work in alternative environments (e.g. web browsers and Google Android).
+This privacy policy document covers first-party implementations of Maskbook the Android App, which are engineered to work on Android devices e.g. cellphones & mobile tablet devices.
+It does not cover distribution methods (e.g. Google Play Store), Maskbook website, third-party implementations of Maskbook, or other first-party implementations of Maskbook which are engineered to work in alternative environments (e.g. web browsers and Apple iOS).

 ## Introduction